mniemcewicz/flotiq-gatsby-event-1/README.md

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/mniemcewicz/flotiq-gatsby-event-1)

+### Note
+Cloudflare Workers deployment uses Flotiq starter API key, if you want to deploy a worker with your own Flotiq API key, after deployment go to your forked repository on GitHub and add a GATSBY_FLOTIQ_API secret in repository's settings, then in Actions, select "Deploy Cloudflare Worker" workflow and click "Run workflow" to deploy the worker again.

+More information about GitHub secrets can be found [here](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).

 ## What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.